svtk/koog-tutorials/tutorials/IntroToAIAgents.md

 println(result)
 ```

 When we run this code, we can see that our tool, the `sendMoney` function, gets called!
-We see the *“Please confirm the transaction”* message from the `sendMoney` implementation.
+We see the *“Please confirm the transaction”* message from the `sendMoney` implementation:

 ```
 =======